-The intercomparison between two independent models which account for different process could help us to improve our understanding of the potential drivers of the wetland CH_4 emissions change during glacial-interglacial transition.
-While temperature seems to play a small role in the LGM decrease of wetland CH_4 emissions in Weber et al. (2010) we have shown that modifying the Q{10} parameterization of the methanogenesis sensitivity is sufficient to reconcile the global LGM-PI change between the two models studied here.
-The CH_4 production sensitivity to temperature is highly uncertain at different spatial scales with large effects on the global distribution of wetland emissions (see e.g. Riley et al., 2011, for the effect on both sites and global scale under a surrent dimate).
-It is however likely that a $Q{10} = 1.5$ as used in SDGVM is too low
+The intercomparison between two independent models, which account for different processes, could help us to improve our understanding of the potential drivers of the wetland CH4 emission change during glacial-interglacial transition.
+While temperature seems to play a small role in the LGM decrease of wetland CH4 emissions in Weber et al. (2010), we have shown that modifying the $Q{10}$ parameterization of the methanogenesis sensitivity is sufficient to reconcile the global LGM-PI change between the two models studied here.
+The CH4 production sensitivity to temperature is highly uncertain at different spatial scales with large effects on the global distribution of wetland emissions (see e.g. Riley et al., 2011, for the effect on both sites and global scale under current climate).

-- 15 current climate).
 It is however likely that a $Q{10} = 1.5$ as used in SDGVM is too low.
-Bringing together the different constraints (i.e. measurements at sites, the distribution of wetland emissions at global scale against top-down estimates, ice-core measurements of LGM-PI change in [CH4]) could help us to reduce the range of plausible Q{10} values.
-A further issue is the baseline temperature used in the Q{10} formulation (T{ref}) - and its potential variability in space and time as a way to represent microbial spacescale processes of adaptation (Riley et al., 2011; Z. M. Subin, personal communication, 2011).
-An interesting feature of this work is that modification of the Q10 formulation (from ORCHIDEE-V0 to ORCHIDEE-V1) does not reconcile the latitudinal distribution of the LGM-PI change between the ORHIDEE-WET and SDGVM.
+Bringing together the different constraints (i.e. measurements at sites, the distribution of wetland emissions at global scale against topdown estimates, ice-core measurements of LGM-PI change in [CH4]) could help us to reduce the range of plausible $Q{10}$ values.
+A further issue is the baseline temperature used in the $Q{10}$ formulation ( $T{ref}$ ) and its potential variability in space and time as a way to represent microbial space-scale processes of adaptation (Riley et al., 2011; Z. M. Subin, personal communication, 2011).
+Additional sensitivity tests with a time variable $T{ref}$ as in Ringeval et al. (2011) could be performed to evaluate the effect on the simulated change in CH4 emissions between LGM and PI.
+However, there is still a debate about how influential a microbial community temperature adaptation would be for soil organic matter mineralization.
+For instance, Rousk et al. (2012) showed that a change in the microbial community (i.e. an adaptation) would be minor as compared to the direct effect of temperature on microbial activity and the indirect effect on the quality of the soil organic matter.
+Also, discontinuity in the mineralization sensitivity to temperature around 0 °C (Koven et al., 2011) could have a strong effect on the LGM-PI change in emissions and calls for additional tests.